sunknudsen/privacy-guides/how-to-protect-mac-computers-from-cold-boot-attacks/README.md

 `standbydelayhigh 0` tells macOS to enable standby mode immediately when battery is high and computer is put to sleep.

-See `man pmset` for more information.
+Run `man pmset` using “Terminal” app for more information.

 ---